sedlund/piaqbittorrent/README.md

 ## Why

 * qBittorrent instead of Transmission?
-  * Tranmission does not have asynchronus disk IO.
-Single threaded IO when allocating or moving torrents makes the UI inaccessable and can lock up a whole system until it completes.  qBittorrent does not have this problem.
+  * Transmission does not have asynchronous disk IO.
+Single threaded IO when allocating or moving torrents makes the UI inaccessible and can lock up a whole system until it completes.  qBittorrent does not have this problem.
   * Transmission does not include an RSS auto downloader.  qBittorrent has an easy to use one that does the job.
 * Only Private Internet Access VPN?
   * Containers should be purpose built for simplicity.